s-sohani/knowledge/DataLake/Swift.md

 	- Object

 If a valid request is sent to Swift then the proxy server will verify the request, determine the correct storage nodes responsible for the data (based on a hash of the object name) and send the request to those servers concurrently.

+The proxy server process is looking up multiple locations because Swift provides data durability by writing multiple–typically three complete copies of the data and storing them in the system.